xiaobo9/libinsane/README.markdown

 - We do our best to support as many scanners and drivers as possible.
 However not all the scanners in the world are supported (nor even supportable).
-You can have a look at the [Scanner database](https://openpaper.work/scannerdb/) to see the scanners that are known to work and those that are not.
+You can have a look at the [Scanner database](https://openpaper.work/scannerdb/) to see the scanners that are known to work and those that don't.

 It is the successor of [Pyinsane2](https://gitlab.gnome.org/World/OpenPaperwork/pyinsane) but shares no code with it.